yuansfer/yuansfer-mobile-sdk-android/README.md

 }
 ````
 ## How to use
-* When WeChat or Alipay is integrated, register and remove unified monitoring of payment results.
+* If you want to integrate WeChat Pay or Alipay, please register a unified listener to handle payment results first.
 ````
 IAliWxPay pay = YSAppPay.getAliWxPay()